eclipse-kura/kura/docs/core-services/h2db-service.md

 * **Connection pool max size**: The H2DbService manages connections using a connection pool.
 This parameter defines the maximum number of connections for the pool

 ### Selecting a database instance for existing components
 A database instance is identified by its **Kura service PID**.
-The PID for the default instance is ```org.eclipse.kura.db.H2DbService``` while the PID for instances created using the Web UI is the string entered in the Name field at step 2 of the previous section.
+The PID for the default instance is ```org.eclipse.kura.db.H2DbService``` while the PID for instances created using the Web UI is the string entered in the **Name** field at step 2 of the previous section.

 The built-in components that use database functionalities allow to specify which instance to use in their configuration.
 These components are the **DataService** component of the cloud stack, the **DbWireRecordFilter** and **DbWireRecordStore** wire components.
 The configuration of each component contains a property that allows to specify the service PID of the desired instance.

+### Usage through Wires

+It is possible to store and extract Wire Records into/from a H2 database instance using the **Wire Record Store** and **Wire Record Query** wire components.

+When a Wire Record is received by a **Wire Record Store** attached to a H2 based database instance, the data will be stored in a table whose name is the current value of the **Record Collection Name** configuration parameter of the Wire Component.

+Each property contained in a Wire Record will be appended to a column with the same name as the property key.
+A new column will be created if it doesn't already exists.

+!!! note
+    Storing wire record properties with the FLOAT data type using the **Wire Record Store** is not recommended since the type information will be lost.
+Values inserted as FLOAT using the **Wire Record Store** will be retrieved as DOUBLE using the **Wire Record Query** component.

+!!! warning
+    It is not recommended to store Wire Records having properties with the same key and different value type.
+    If the value type changes, the target column will be dropped and recreated with the type derived from the last received record.
+All existing data in the target column will be lost.
+    The purpose of this is to allow changing the type of a column with a Wire Graph configuration update.

 ### Enabling the TCP Server